DJ in English

 Becoming a member

-You can become a member of the Danish Union of Journalists if you work in journalism, media or communication, irrespective of whether you are a permanent employee or freelancer.
-However, the Union sets a minimum requirement for your monthly wage.
+You can become a member of the Danish Union of Journalists - Media & Communications if you work in journalism, media or communication, irrespective of whether you are a permanent employee or freelancer.

 Unemployed members, recipients of sickness benefit, persons on early retirement, senior citizens and students all have reduced contingents, and pay 77 Danish kroner per month for membership of the Danish Union of Journalists.